-These mermaid drawings were a pleasure to produce even though I still have a lot to learn in regard to any type of portrait drawing.
+These mermaid drawings were a pleasure to produce even though I still have a lot to learn in regard to any type of portrait or anatomy drawing.

 As I've admitted to you before, I haven't quite perfected illustrating the human form yet, so I knew I had my work cut out for me here.

 By the same token, it's exciting to end up with a drawing that resembles the subject at hand.

 I did a bit of research to get ideas on very basic facial features.

 Study the face of this mermaid and observe how to portray a face without really having to know everything.
 This is what us beginners need to do so we can draw anything we set our minds to.

 I did lots of drawings of mermaids in outline form because I was trying to get the body proportions right.

 This task can be very frustrating if you allow it to be, but remember that you don't have to show anyone your starter sketches.

 Figure drawing becomes easier to understand as you get further into your learning.
 It depends on which subject you really wish to conquer and a strong desire will get you there.